kevinsadi/Links/README.md

 - [LearnOpenGL](https://learnopengl.com/) - Describes how to build basic rendering engine from scratch with theory.
 - [The Book of Shaders](https://thebookofshaders.com/) - Resource on slowly learning more and more complicated fragment shaders.
 - [Tu Wain Rendering / RayTracing Course](https://www.youtube.com/playlist?list=PLujxSBD-JXgnGmsn7gEyN28P1DnRZG7qi) - Entire course from Tu Wain on RayTracing in cpp
+- [Scratchapixel](https://scratchapixel.com/) - Education site that progressively introduces you to the world of computer graphics

 Learning Blogs
 - [Technical Writing](https://css-tricks.com/technical-writing-for-developers/) - Quick blogpost on technical writing